lenmus/lomse/README.md

 ## License
-Lomse is distributed under the BSD 2-clause license, a permissive open source license to allow Lomse to be used in any projects, whether open source or proprietary.
+Lomse is distributed under the MIT license, a permissive open source license to allow Lomse to be used in any projects, whether open source or proprietary.
 This license is a GPL compatible license, so you can use Lomse in GPL licensed projects.

 For details, see file [LICENSE](LICENSE).